Munduney

 Munduney Station is a pastoral lease that operates as a sheep station in South Australia.

 It is situated approximately 9 km north east of Spalding and 20 km west of Hallett.

 The station was established some time prior to 1884, when it was already producing wool for London markets.
 John Davies owned the station in 1902.
 By 1912 the property was carrying a flock of 16,000 sheep.

 The University of Adelaide sold the property in 2011 for approximately AUD20 million.
 The property at this time consisted of 7513 ha.
-It had been bequeathed to the University and Prince Alfred College by the estate of J.S.
+It had been bequeathed to the university and Prince Alfred College by the estate of J.S.
 Davies.
 The sale included all plant and equipment along with the 11,000 sheep the property was stocked with.
-The property also boasted 4000 ha of planted crops and 18 wind turbines that would supply revenue until 2033.
+The property also had 4000 ha of planted crops and 18 wind turbines that would supply revenue until 2033.